 Goodwill

 The stock price of a company usually depends partly on its book value.
-If the company has acquired other businesses, then some of its book value will depend on the value of those other businesses.
-However, a large part of the book value of acquisitions may be assigned to goodwill, a catchall phrase that refers to the value of the business over and above the value of its assets.
-Some factors giving rise to goodwill that would not be evident in the company's balance sheet include the reputation of the business, a large customer base, established distribution system, and the quality of its employees.
+If the company has acquired other businesses, then some of its book value depends on the value of those other businesses.
+However, a large part of the book value of acquisitions may be assigned to goodwill, a catchall phrase referring to the value of the business over and above the value of its assets.
+Some factors giving rise to goodwill that would not be evident in the company's balance sheet include the reputation of the business, a large customer base, an established distribution system, and the quality of its employees.

 Goodwill of a Company = Purchase Price — Book Value of Company